ZeCryptic/osu-cat/README.md

 ## osu!cat
-This is a python application that tracks the cursor position and key inputs to Bongo Cat window for use as overlay on streaming and recording applications
+This is a python application that tracks the cursor position and key inputs to create a Bongo Cat window which can be used as an overlay for streaming/recording applications.